Best Smoke Detector 2020: Ionization, Photoelectric, Dual Sensor?

 First Alert SA320CN Dual Sensor Battery-Powered Smoke and Fire Alarm

-This product contains both ionization and photoelectric sensors, making it possible to detect slow-burning as well as fast-burning fires.
-The photoelectric feature enables the alarm to detect slow-burning fires, such as clothes or bedding ignited by a lit cigarette.
+This product contains both photoelectric and ionization sensors, making it possible to detect flaming and smoldering fires.
+The photoelectric feature enables the alarm to detect flaming fires, such as clothes or bedding ignited by a lit cigarette.
 Meanwhile, the ionization feature can easily detect fast-burning fires, such as grease fires in the kitchen.
 In fact, this product is one of the best ionization and photoelectric smoke alarms in the market.

 Having both kinds of sensors, the First Alert SA320CN Dual Sensor Battery-Powered Smoke and Fire Alarm is useful for any home.
 As a battery operated smoke detector, it comes with two AA batteries that are included in the package.
 There is a battery door that you can access easily, so you don’t have to remove the unit from the ceiling whenever you need to replace the battery.
 More importantly, the unit emits a loud, 85-decibel sound that everyone in the room can hear in cases of emergency.

 This product offers a two-fold function: smoke detection and carbon monoxide detection, which comes in handy as this gas is dangerous for your health.
 In other words, this could be the best dual sensor smoke alarm in the market.
 The alarm has a unique voice warning system that “announces” the presence of fire or carbon monoxide.
 The voice also alerts people when the battery is low or when the “hush” feature is activated.
 The voice system makes it different from most other cigarette smoke detector, which often emit horn or ringing sounds.